7 low calorie breakfast recipes that actually help you loose weight

 How to make these breakfasts part of your routine

 The truth is, healthy breakfast habits are built over time.
 If you’re not used to eating in the morning, start small.
-You don’t need a gourmet spread—just something simple, balanced, and packed with protein or fiber.
+You don’t need a gourmet spread, just something simple, balanced, and packed with protein or fiber.
+Even a boiled egg and a piece of fruit is a win.
+The goal in the beginning isn’t perfection, it’s consistency.
+Every morning you show up for yourself, you’re reinforcing a habit that will pay off for years to come.

-Here’s what can help you to stick to your plan:
+Here’s what can help you stick to your plan:

 Don’t stop here — the tastiest ones are waiting!